KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 In my analysis I explore and answer the following questions:

 1. From the distribution of ratings chart, which rating has the most user reviews?
 Least user reviews?
-2. From the distribution of sentiments chart, What are the total number of user reviews from each sentiment?
+2. From the distribution of sentiments chart, what are the total number of user reviews from each sentiment?
 3. Based off the findings from the sentiment distribution across ratings chart, the negative sentiment is at its highest in rating number 1.
   How many reviews make up his sentimtent?
 4. What app version has the most user reviews?